-The box height is determined from the y error in the same way as it is for the yerrorbars style - either from y-ydelta to y+ydelta or from ylow to yhigh, depending on how many data columns are provided.
+A vertical error bar is drawn to represent the y error in the same way as for the yerrorbars style, either from y-ydelta to y+ydelta or from ylow to yhigh, depending on how many data columns are provided.
+The line style used for the error bar may be controlled using set bars (p.
+171).
+Otherwise the error bar will match the border of the box.